Arizona Coyotes Logo

 Winnipeg Jets Logo 1979-1990

-The initial version of the logo refers to the first period of the club’s existence.
-It features a dark blue airplane in a red circle, white “Jets” with a hockey stick instead of “J” and the burgundy word “Winnipeg” below.
-The background used is dark blue with a red border.
-All elements are in a large circle.
+The original version of the logo dates back to the club’s first period of existence.
+It featured a dark blue airplane in a red circle, the white inscription “Jets” with a stick instead of “J,” and the burgundy word “Winnipeg” below.
+The background was a dark blue color with a red trim.
+All elements were placed in a large circle.

 1990 – 1996